TERREMEMBER/hdb/gpMgmt/demo/hdbpkg/README.md

 ```

-# How to Create a Greenplum Package that can be manipulated with *gppkg*
+# How to Create a inHybrid Package that can be manipulated with *gppkg*

 Run the following script on Centos6 or Redhat6.
 The destination directory is hardcoded for simplicity.